West Las Vegas:

 A new generation of the 1980s, 1990s and 2000s led to the rise of Las Vegas gangs like the Gerson Park Kingsmen (GPK), who were originally referred as the Ace of Spades, a large gang in West Las Vegas that resided in the former Herbert Gerson Park housing project.

-Even after the Herbert Gerson Park projects being demolished during the late 1990s, the Kingsmen reign throughout Las Vegas, and not just the Westside, as their conflicts with Crip City and other Las Vegas gangs was broadcasted across the region.
+Even after the Herbert Gerson Park projects were demolished during the late 1990s, the Kingsmen reign throughout Las Vegas, and not just the Westside, as their conflicts with Crip City and other Las Vegas gangs was broadcasted across the region.

 While Gerson Park was the most known and had the fiercest reputation within the Las Vegas ghetto, other sections like The Coast (Marble Manor), the old Madison Terrace projects, the Jetz (Sherman Gardens) and the once historic area of Berkeley Square, known as Burgunday Square, had become well familiar, especially with their affiliation with Bloods.